Dec 20, 2019 – “Presence” album release

 All pieces have been released before on Bandcamp and Soundcloud but I have made a number of edits for this release, and finally, Markus Reuter added his fairy dust, mastering all pieces.

-Listen and download on my Bandcamp page (the album will also become available on Amazon, Spotify, Google Play, and a number of other digital stores during the next days)
+Listen and download on my Bandcamp page (the album is also available on Amazon, Spotify, Google Play, and a number of other digital stores)

 March 30, 2017 – “The Beloved in a Snowflake” limited CD edition

 Just in: a package with 100 beautiful digipacks of ‘The Beloved in a Snowflake’, containing a personal ‘best-of’ of electric guitar based loops and soundscapes, most of which taken from the Escape Veloopity album series, but edited to some extent for the CD release.

 March 17, 2017 – “Accumulating Time Lags” limited CD edition

 Just in: a package with 50 beautiful digipacks of ‘Accumulating Time Lags’, containing new mixes of the tracks from the 2014 Bandcamp version plus an edit of the August 2016 Berlin loop.

 For a few years in the mid-1980s, I lived in a half-timbered house (just a mile from where I live ...Read More